-The Washington State Historical Society invites nominations for its annual awards recognizing excellence in advancing the field of history in the state of Washington through writing, teaching, historic projects, and understanding cultural diversity in 2015.
-See the list of awards below.
+The Washington State Historical Society's annual awards recognize excellence in advancing the field of history in the state of Washington through writing, teaching, historic projects, and understanding cultural diversity.

 List of Awards:

 - Robert Gray Medal

 First given in 1968, the Robert Gray Medal is the highest award bestowed by the Washington State Historical Society.
 It recognizes distinguished and long-term contributions to Pacific Northwest history through demonstrated excellence in one or more of the following areas: teaching, writing, research, historic preservation, and service to local historical societies.
 The winner receives a framed Robert Gray Medal with certificate.

 First given in 1979, the David Douglas Award recognizes the significant contribution of an individual or an organization through projects, exhibits, digital presentations, or programs such as apps, websites or blogs, educational products or any other vehicle that informs or expands appreciation of any field of Washington State history during the previous year.
 No book nominations permitted.
 The winner receives a framed certificate and David Douglas pin.

 - Governor's Award for Excellence in Teaching History